Stormwater Drainage & Swim Advisory in Myrtle Beach

 Yes!
 It is safe to swim in Horry County (including Myrtle Beach).
 Know the facts!
 Below are some tips for families and the facts about the issue.

-On March 11th, we called SC DHEC and personally spoke to Beach Management in the Myrtle Beach Office, located on Shine Ave., (843) 238-4528 to discuss what Long Term Swim Advisories mean and bacteria levels.
+OLFC continues to be in communication with SC DHEC’s Beach Management in the Myrtle Beach Office, located on Shine Ave., (843) 238-4528 to discuss what Long Term Swim Advisories mean and bacteria levels.

 Here are the facts that SC DHEC stated to Ocean Lakes Family Campground: